Cleveland Cultural Sites

 Karamu House

 DESCRIPTION: Founded in 1915, Karamu Theatre, is the nation’s oldest multi-cultural playhouse.
-Many African American artists gravitated here, since it was the only place providing a venue for their work.
+Many African American artists gravitated here since it was the only place providing a venue for their work.
 Theatre is the linchpin of the cultural complex.
-August Wilson, Ted Lange and Langston Hughes’ plays are commonly performed here.
-Famous alumni include: Ruby Dee, Ron O’Neal and Robert Guillaume.
-Black Film Festival in February is hosted by a local historian who covers films from the 1930-1950s.
-The school portion of the complex provides classes in art, drama, dance, music, ceramics and photography.
+August Wilson, Ted Lange, and Langston Hughes’ plays are commonly performed here.
+Famous alumni include Ruby Dee, Ron O’Neal, and Robert Guillaume.
+The Black Film Festival in February is hosted by a local historian who covers films from the 1930s to 1950s.
+The school portion of the complex provides classes in art, drama, dance, music, ceramics, and photography.
 Just entering the doors is inspirational.

 PHONE: 216-795-7070